Iris-Black/Iris-Black.github.io/_posts/2021-12-07-Anchorage.md

 - I believe this one is pretty obvious.
 The jail being full of mostly Native and Black men is a clear showing of the discrepancy in the states of the different races of people.

-> "...where Henry told about being shot at eight times ar a liquor store in L.A... no bullet holes, man, and eight cartridges strewn on the sidewalk."
+> "...where Henry told about being shot at eight times ar a liquor store in L.A. ... no bullet holes, man, and eight cartridges strewn on the sidewalk."

 -